Skip to main content

 The volumes directive needs to map the container's /app directory as described above, for the same reason.

-Further reading#
+Further reading

-The How to configure Celery section describes adding additional services in Docker Compose for a more complex local set-up.
+The how to configure Celery section describes adding additional services in Docker Compose for a more complex local set-up.